Advisors are expected to:

 - To pass along to Campus Safety or designated College officials any crime reported to you without first attempting to determine whether a crime has indeed occurred or whether such crime fits a category expressed in the Clery Act.

-- If the alleged crime involves sexual assault, relationship violence, stalking, or may otherwise violate Kenyon’s Sexual Misconduct Policy contact the Title IX Coordinator.
+- If the alleged crime involves sexual assault, relationship violence, stalking, or may otherwise violate Kenyon’s Civil Rights Policy, contact the Title IX Coordinator.

 Annually complete advisor training sessions when offered.
 Failure to meet this obligation can have negative impacts on the student organizations and may result in probation of organization.